1of 15 list

-Art Seen is delighted to announce our first solo exhibition by British / Greek-Cypriot artist Diana Taylor opening on the 15th of September 2021.
-The show 'Phantom Yarns' is curated by Maria Stathi.
-Meet the artist guided tours on Wednesday 15.09 at 7 pm and Thursday 16.9 at 7 pm.
+Art Seen is delighted to present our first solo exhibition by British / Greek-Cypriot artist Diana Taylor opening on the 15th of September and continuing until the 23rd of October 2021.
+The show 'Phantom Yarns' is curated by Maria Stathi with text by Isabel de Vasconcellos.

 “Phantom Yarns develops Taylor’s longstanding interest in how we experience and make sense of time in an era of information overload, where abundance and infinite access compete with the urge for order and elucidation.
 With all material culture at our fingertips, we are more tightly than ever enmeshed in a visual continuum that cuts through the veils of space and temporality.
 This availability has the effect of intermittently flattening and deepening perspective, leaving us afloat in a world of images, with all its attendant fallout of wonder and disorientation.